-Formerly called The Forebury, Park Hill links Fore Street and what was the Netteswell or Roydon Road and was preserved as a cycle track in Gibberd’s plan for the New Town.
-In 1833 there were 10 malt houses in Harlow and one of these, Reid's, perhaps dating to the late 18th century, was a thatched, weather-boarded structure that survived until the 1960's.
-During the last few years of its life when it housed the workshop and warehouse of the Harlow Parks Department.
-Previous occupants were Fyfe Wilson Limited, Electrical Engineers, which made dynamos for diesel engines and power generating stations; a manufacturer of paper bags, one of whose clients was Fortnum and Mason of Piccadilly and Spivey's, a manufacturer of women's undergarments.
+Formerly called The Forebury, Park Hill links Fore Street and what was the Netteswell or Roydon Road.
+The Netteswell Road was preserved as a cycle track in Gibberd’s plan for the New Town, to link Old Harlow with the Town Park and the town centre.
+In 1833 there were 10 malt houses in Harlow and one of these, Reid's, perhaps dating to the late 18th century, was a thatched, weather-boarded structure that survived in Park Hill until the 1960's.
+During the last few years of its life it housed the workshop and warehouse of the Harlow Parks Department.
+Previous occupants were Fyfe Wilson Limited, Electrical Engineers, which made dynamos for diesel engines and power generating stations; a manufacturer of paper bags, one of whose clients was Fortnum and Mason of Piccadilly; and Spivey's, a manufacturer of women's undergarments.
 The Leys, a large house at the north end of the cul-de-sac at the bottom of Park Hill, was built in 1925 by Charles Coleman on the site of the brick malt kiln.

 1 Park Hill*